apify/actor-whitepaper/pages/OUTPUT_SCHEMA.md

 - Be able to pragmatically changes this using API by actor itself

 ## TODOs
-- We have a `title` and `description` in schemas.
-Perhaps it's not needed there, and we can have it just here?
-  JC: I'd keep it, it can be displayed
 - Should we enforce users to have at least one item with `visible: true`?
 Or what about doing it the opposite way and letting the user choose what should not be visible?